An ACERA member’s beneficiary is the person or persons they

 60% continuance of retiree’s allowance at time of death to:

-Spouse or state-registered domestic partner, married/registered at least 1 year before retirement.
+A spouse, state-registered domestic partner, or Alameda County domestic partner who entered marriage or domestic partnership at least 1 year before retirement.
 Lifetime continuance.

 Or minor child / children, if no spouse or domestic partner at retirement.
 Temporary continuance.